 In 2009, Anita and Randy established a ministry in Zambia and moved there in 2010 with their two children, Henry and Catie.
-They returned to the States due to illness but the calling on their life in Zambia is not over.
-Their goal is to return permanently to the small town of Kabwe with a vision and passion to serve the people by empowering them to become self-sufficient and to pass on their success to future generations.
+They returned to America for a period of time after Randy nearly died from Typhoid and as their children finished schooling, then returned to Zambia in 2019.
+In January 2021,they moved to Mpongwe on the mission property formerly managed by Anita’s parents following their retirement from missions work.
+Their goal is to serve the people by empowering them to become self-sufficient and to pass on their success to future generations.

 Thanks for your support!